csev/dj4e/assn/dj4e_install.md

 The `check` does a check for syntax and logic errors in your Django application.
 It is easier to fix errors in the command line.

-And when there are no errors, navigate to the `Web` tab in Python anywhere and `Reload` your application and then test your application by navigating to:
+And when there are no errors, you are done with the Django Tutorial, come back to these instructions - and navigate to the `Web` tab in Python anywhere and `Reload` your application and then test your application by navigating to:

     (your-account).pythonanywhere.com/polls